 This unit includes observations and one-to-one/small group tutoring.
-Students in this unit are responsible for organizing their own observations and tutoring.
-The UC Placement Office will provide administrative support.
+This will be facilitated by the unit convener The UC Placement Office will provide administrative support.

 Students are required to undergo a Working with Vulnerable People (WWVP) background check for this unit.
 Students are responsible for arranging their own checks through the ACT Office of Regulatory Services.
 Students are responsible for paying for the background check (if payment is required).
 Normally, as a volunteer you do need to pay for this.
 Observations cannot be undertaken without this.
 Note that WWWP only applies within the ACT.
 If you are in other jurisdictions you will need to follow the same procedure for that state or territory.

-You may be required to be vaccinated in order to observe and undertake tutoring (UC follows all ACT health policies and LTE students must comply with the policies of any partner institutions that require vaccination against COVID-19).
+You may be required to be vaccinated in order to observe and undertake tutoring (UC follows all ACT health policies and LTE will follow the policies of any partner institutions that require vaccination against COVID-19).

 Placement administration will be handled by InPlace.
 Details will be provided in the first weeks of the semester.